Awards & Grants

 Funds US citizens to study, conduct research, or teach English abroad.
 The Program is in partnership with over 140 countries worldwide.

-Eligibility: US citizens or nationals; permanent residents are not eligible.
+Eligibility: U.S. citizens or nationals; permanent residents are not eligible.

 Deadline: October of each year.